a-padinha/sunflower/README.md

 The project already had Unit tests and 2 UI tests (one was using a tag to be ignored) so I followed the structure that was being used and tweaked the architecture to use the PageObjects pattern for the test added, this meant creating a "screens" package containing the classes with the functions associated with each screen.
-I added a helpers class to the untilities package for helper functions and left the test class where the other test classes were under com.google.samples.app.sunflower.
+I added a helpers class to the utilities package for helper functions and left the test class where the other test classes were under com.google.samples.app.sunflower.
 The project uses Rules with Hilt to manage how the tests run.